zyy17/simple_resp/README.md

 - compile command:

-    SimpleRESP is managed by CMake.
+    simple_resp is managed by CMake.
 You can compile the project as following commands:

       $ mkdir build
       $ cd build ; cmake ..